Kineman, J. 1997. Theory of Autevolution

 of mechanical (classical) evolutionary process, may account for

-the emergence of self-determination
+the emergence of self-determination as a significant second-order

 factor in evolution and ecology.
 In this view, self-determination